How to make time lapse video with a smartphone. A quick guide

 4 How can I make a timelapse video from images with my phone?

-The traditional way of making a timelapse or hyperlapse video is by taking tons of images from the same object and stack them together as a video with editing software.
+The traditional way of making a timelapse or hyperlapse video is by taking tons of images from the same object and stacking them together as a video with editing software.

 A tripod will help to keep your smartphone camera steady during the shoot.
 Turn on gridlines to help you take the same image over and over again if you choose to shoot a hyperlapse (moving your phone).
 If you want to take a handheld hyperlapse, you will benefit from using a gimbal.
 You can find my favorite Gimbel on Amazon for a very reasonable price.